FilipAngelov/MSE-Time-Series-Forecasting-Stock-Market/README.md

 ## In-details
 ```
 ├──  config
-│    └── defaults.py  - here's the default config file.
+│    └── requirements.txt  - here's the default config file.
 │
 │
-├──  configs
+├──  data
+│    └── train  - here's the datasets folder that is responsible for all data handling.
-│    └── train_mnist_softmax.yml  - here's the specific config file for specific model or dataset.
+│    └── test  - here's the data preprocess folder that is responsible for all data augmentation.
 │
 │
-├──  data
-│    └── datasets  - here's the datasets folder that is responsible for all data handling.
-│    └── transforms  - here's the data preprocess folder that is responsible for all data augmentation.
-│    └── build.py  		   - here's the file to make dataloader.
-│    └── collate_batch.py   - here's the file that is responsible for merges a list of samples to form a mini-batch.
-││
+│
 └── tests					- this foler contains unit test of your project.
      ├── test_data_sampler.py
 ```